wtorresjr/Right-Track-ABA/README.md

 - Users can sign up, log in, and log out.
 - Users can use a demo log in to try the site.
-- Users can't use certain features without logging in (like Creating Products, leaving reviews, etc.)
+- Users can't use any features without logging in.
-- Users who log in while browsing a product will be redirected to the home page.
+- Users who log in are redirected to the home page.
-- Logged out users are redirected to home page.
+- Users who log are redirected to the login page.

-## Products
+## Manage Clients

-### All Users:
+### Authenticated Users:

-- Should be able to view all Products.
+- Should be able to view current client(s).
+- Should be able to click client's detail page.
+- Should be able to create new client(s).
+- Should be able to update client(s) infomation.
+- Should be able to delete client(s).
+- Should be able to search for client(s).

+## Client Details Page

 ### Authenticated & Authorized Users:

-- Should be able to create a Product.
-- Should be able to update their Product(s).
+- Should be able to view selected client's details.
+(Daily Charts, Discreet Trials).
-- Should be able to delete their Product(s).
+- Should be able to edit or delete current client.

-## Reviews

-### All Users:

-- Should be able to view all reviews on a Product.
+- Should be able to create a new Daily Chart.

-### Authenticated & Authorized Users:

-- Should be able to create a review for a Product.
+- Should be able to edit or delete a Daily Chart.
-- Should be able to update their review for a Product.
+- Should be able to create a new Discreet Trial.
-- Should be able to delete their review from a Product.
+- Should be able to edit or delete a Discreet Trial.

 ## Shopping Cart